 Responsibilities:

-Minister/Minister advisory board : The Minister/Minister advisory board is responsible for approving the Institution Annual Plan.
+Minister/Minister advisory board : is responsible for approving the Institution Annual Plan.

 CEO/Deputy Minister: CEO is responsible for initiating and coordinating the Annual Planning processes and approving of the draft Annual Plan and final Annual Plan.

 SP WG: is responsible for the Preparation of the Guidelines and timelines for the Annual Planning Process, organizing a Annual planning workshop to review and agree on the Annual Plan and Consolidation of the Annual Plan document.